 All students, employees, and Board members are strictly prohibited from engaging in any form of sexual harassment of any student, employee, or applicant for employment, vendor representative, or patron of the School District.
 In the case of a student of the School District, "sexual harassment" is defined as unwelcome sexual advances, requests for sexual favors, and other unwelcome verbal or physical conduct of a sexual nature by any person towards a student.
 Any student engaging in sexual harassment is subject to any and all disciplinary action which may be imposed under the School District's Policy on Student Behavior.
-Any employee or student who is or has been subjected to sexual harassment or knows of any student or employee who is or has been subjected to sexual harassment shall immediately report all such incidents to either the superintendent, principal, assistant principal, or any Board member of the School District.
+Any employee or student who is or has been subjected to sexual harassment shall immediately report all such incidents to either the superintendent, principal, assistant principal, or any Board member of the School District.
 If a report of an incident needs to be made after normal school hours, the above-listed individuals may be contacted at home.
 It is preferred that all such reports be made in person or in writing signed by the reporting party.
 However, in order to encourage full, complete, and immediate reporting of such prohibited activities, any person may report such incidents in writing and anonymously by mailing such reports to the personal attention of any of the above-designated persons.
 All such reports should state the name of the alleged harassing student, employee, or Board member, the person(s) being harassed, the nature, contacts and extent of the prohibited activity, the dates of the prohibited activity, and any other information necessary to a full report and investigation of the matter.
 The School District will investigate all reports.